 Like I’ve already said, for what they are and compared to other brands they aren’t even that expensive.

-Again, yes you can buy a $20 filter but then your images will look like you have bought a $20 filter.
-If you want high-end pro gear that produces stunning photos then, in my opinion, PolarPro’s Quartzline is the way to go.
+Again, yes you can buy a $20 filter, but then your images will look like you have bought a $20 filter.
+If you want high-end pro gear that produces stunning photos then, in my opinion, the PolarPro QuartzLine filters are the way to go.

-Since I needed a Step-Up ring to use these filters I thought it would be nice to be able to permanently leave it attached to my lens.
+Since I needed a step-up ring to use these filters, I thought it would be nice to be able to leave it attached to my lens permanently.
 That way I wouldn’t need to screw it on before the filter every time I wanted to use it.

-But it’s a very minor concern at the end of the day.
-It would only save me a few seconds but it’s always nice to have one less thing to worry about when setting up your gear.
+But it’s a minor concern at the end of the day.
+It would only save me a few seconds, but it’s always nice to have one less thing to worry about when setting up your gear.

-If you are serious about photography and have good quality gear already, then I do recommend investing in the exceptionally high quality QuartzLine filter system.
+If you are serious about photography and have good quality lenses, then I recommend investing in the exceptionally high quality QuartzLine filter system.

 And then when you do finally upgrade lenses/body you’ll already have the best filters to get the best results out of your gear.